 to state.
 To find children's dental care programs in your state, visit Insure Kids Now or call 1–877–KIDS–NOW (1–877–543–7669)

 Medicare is a federal health insurance program for people 65 and older and for

 people under 65 with specific disabilities.
 Medicare only covers dental services

 related to certain medical conditions or treatments.
 It does not cover dentures

 or most routine care like checkups, cleanings, or fillings.
 Visit Medicare Dental

 State and Local Resources

-This publication is not copyrighted.
-Make as many copies as you need.
+This information is not copyrighted.
+Print and make as many photocopies as you need.